shilohfling/autoreports-ipeds/README.md

 ```

 #### [report_peers.csv](https://github.com/shilohbradley/autoreports-ipeds/blob/master/report_peers.csv)
 - Change 182281 to your IPEDS UnitID.
-Make sure that you always keep your as the first.
+Make sure that you always keep yours as the first.
 - Change the rest of the UnitID’s in rows 3-10
 - You can add as many or as few peers as you want.
 More than eight might become cumbersome, but you can do it.